vwochnik/kontent-custom-element-samples/ItemSynchronizer/README.md

 ## Disclamer

 The Item synchronizer is a proof of concept and not finished yet.
 The security of this element is based on an origin of located source file.
-If the url of your lambda function url and the origin of your custom element leak, the attacker can update or publish items of your target project.
+If the url of your lambda function url and the origin of your custom element leak (eg. an editor from some Reviewer role who - shouldn't have na access to this element configuration - inspects the custom element or watches the network communication), the attacker can update or publish items of your target project.

 ## Description